Skip to main content

 1. First request — no cursor, query returns the first page sorted by your chosen fields

-2. Subsequent requests — pass the opaque cursor from the previous response; the framework decodes it into search_after sort values
+2. Subsequent requests — pass the opaque cursor from the previous response (NextCursor to go forward, PreviousCursor to go back); the framework decodes it into search_after sort values

 Usage in a Controller